 Concrete Nouns List

-The common noun list above is made up entirely of words that can also fill in this concrete noun list.
-A concrete word is one that is tangible and perceivable by the senses.
-These words can also be further distinguished by whether they are a part of a list of nouns that are countable or a list of nouns that are non-countable.
+The nouns list above is made up entirely of words that could also be on this concrete noun list.
+Concrete nouns are tangible things that are perceivable by the senses.
+The words on this list can also be further distinguished by whether they are a part of a list of nouns that are countable or a list of nouns that are non-countable.
 This resource further explores the classes by their count and noncount (mass) forms, if you’re looking to find more info.

 Abstract Nouns List

 Abstract words exist on the opposite end of the noun spectrum as concrete nouns.
 In this list of abstract nouns, these words name concepts, beliefs, qualities, attributes, and ideas.
 A concrete noun is tangible, while an abstract word (like those on this abstract noun list) are without physical properties.
 Abstract terms are typically not countable, though they can be measured.
 For example, you cannot count wealth, though you can measure it with phrases such as a lot of or a lack of.

-This list of abstract nouns shares its structure with the common nouns list above, with abstract words for everyday use found on the left.
+This list of abstract nouns shares its structure with the common nouns list above, with a generic abstract noun list for everyday use found on the left.
 The right side of the abstract noun list offers a similarly defined advanced word.
 An abstract nouns list highlights words that are often considered the “idea” part of the typical noun definition

 Collective Nouns List